 The “heights” in “Montecito Heights” are the low, rolling Monterey Hills (technically part of the Repetto Hills that stretch from the vicinity of the San Rafael Hills, Elysian Hills, and Arroyo Seco down to the Whittier Narrows and San Gabriel River).
 Before the arrival of humans, the area was home to black walnuts, bobcats, California Kingsnakes, California Lilac, Coastal Whiptails, Flowering Gooseberry, Garter snakes, Gopher snakes, grizzly bears, Matilija Poppy, Mountain Kingsnakes, mountain lions, oaks, steelhead, sycamores, Western fence lizards, and other forms of life.

-The first humans, the ancestors of the modern Chumash, entered the picture some 13,000 years ago.
+The first humans, the ancestors of the modern Chumash, entered Southern California at least 13,000 years ago.
 Some 3,500 years ago the ancestors of the Tongva arrived from the east.
 There is evidence of battles between the two nations on the Channel Islands, but for the most part the Chumash seem to have by the time of the Tongva’s arrival abandoned the interior Los Angeles basin.
 The Tongva established many villages, including one in the vicinity of modern day Montecito Heights known as Otsungna.

 The Spanish claimed the hill and everything else for their vast empire in 1542 but it wasn’t until 1769 that they got serious about their claim and sent an overland expedition across California.
 The expedition crossed a mostly-dry river bed in 1770, near what’s now Montecito Heights, which Gaspar de Portolá i Rovira named the Arroyo Seco, Spanish for “dry creek.”
 The Arroyo Seco is a 40 kilometer-long seasonal river which flows from the San Gabriel Mountains to a confluence with the Los Angeles River where it forms the border between Cypress Park and Lincoln Heights.
 Indeed dry for much of the year, it was formerly used as a wagon trail between Pasadena and Los Angeles.